penrosestudio/barclays-bank-pdf-to-csv/README.md

 Barclays Bank statement PDF-to-CSV
 ==================================

+NB: This only works with Business account statements!
+Support for personal account statements is planned, pending getting hold of an appropriate PDF.

 Reads Barclays Bank statements and extracts transactions.
 Validates transactions against the total payments and receipts shown in the top-right of the bank statement.

 Tested against 18 months' worth of bank statements exported in September 2014.